lizzieinvancouver/ospree/analyses/cleaning/_cleaningREADME.txt

 <><><><>

 cleanup_checksmaps.R — Dan Flynn’s old cleaning code that also makes some maps.
 The checking and the maps are nice, so we keep it here.

-clean_spp_match — code that checks species against a taxa list (using R package Taxonstand), it returns 13 species with possible issues.
-We should check this (and clean some of them).
-We should discuss if want this in the script (Taxonstand is a little slow, maybe it should be optional and we should do cleaning in clean_woody_sps.R?)